Based on this, we recommended our investors with ongoing SIPs to update their SIPs to the latest recommendations.

 We also recommended all investors to use our one-click Portfolio Rebalancing feature to move their existing investments to the new funds (exit load free amount only).

-One common concern that some investors initially had was this -
+One concern that some investors had is this -

 So go ahead and rebalance your portfolios in just a click!